Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `--aad-directory-id` is the Active Directory Directory Id (or Tenant Id)
 * `--aad-application-id` is the Active Directory Application Id (or Client Id)
 * `--aad-auth-key` is the authentication key for the application (or client)
+* `--aad-authority-url` is the Azure Active Directory Authority URL
 * `--aad-user` is the Azure Active Directory user
 * `--aad-password` is the Azure Active Directory password for the user
 * `--aad-cert-private-key` is the Azure Active Directory Service Principal